BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

   Message Consumers that have been created by the session so far.

-* decodes and sends HJB-encoded JMS message on receiving a HTTP POST request containing the message as a parameter on the appropriate child URL.
+* decodes and sends HJB-encoded JMS message on receiving a HTTP POST request containing the message as a parameter on the 'send' child URL.

 Durable Subscribers
 -------------------